Tinker Bell: In art

 In addition to the illustrations in the original editions of Peter Pan, Tinker Bell has also been depicted by fantasy artists such as Brian Froud and Myrea Pettit.
 She also appears in the edition of Peter Pan in Scarlet illustrated by David Wyatt.

 A bronze sculpture of Tinker Bell by London artist Diarmuid Byron O'Connor was commissioned by Great Ormond Street Hospital, to whom Barrie bequeathed the copyright to the character, to be added to his original four-foot statue of Peter Pan, wresting a thimble from Peter's finger.
 The figure has a 9.5 in wingspan and is 7 in tall.
 She was unveiled on 29 September 2005 by Sophie, Countess of Wessex.

-In 2009, a waxwork of Tinker Bell (the museum's "smallest figure of all time" at 5.5 in was created at Madame Tussauds, London.
+In 2009, a waxwork of Tinker Bell (the museum's "smallest figure of all time" at 5.5 in) was created at Madame Tussauds, London.

 At Disneyland

 Five people individually played Tinker Bell at Disneyland California from 1961 to 2005.
 Multiple alternate people, women and men, were playing the role at Walt Disney World in Florida and Disneyland after 2005.
-Tinker Bell didn't start flying in Florida until 1985.
+Tinker Bell did not start flying in Florida until 1985.